radiantlogic-v8/documentation-eoc/documentation/dashboards/dashboards-overview.md

 To set the environment, select an environment from the **Environment** dropdown, an application from the **Application** dropdown.
 Select a dashboard from the **Dashboard** dropdown and one or more nodes from the **Node** dropdown.

+The dashboards offered depend on the application you select.
+For Identity Data Management, the options are **IDDM Dashboard** and **Audit Report**.

 ![image description](Media/dashboard-selection.png)

 The dashboard will update to display the component metrics for all nodes selected.